Analysis | The Biden administration has given 9 justifications for the slow evacuation of Afghan allies

 By the time Biden spoke to the nation on Monday about the U.S. withdrawal, only a few thousand Afghans had been evacuated while upward of 80,000 or more applicants and their family members remained in Afghanistan, many stranded behind Taliban checkpoints and unable to get to the Kabul airport for evacuation flights.

 “I know that there are concerns about why we did not begin evacuating Afghans — civilians sooner,” Biden said.
 “Part of the answer is some of the Afghans did not want to leave earlier — still hopeful for their country.
-And part of it was because the Afghan government and its supporters discouraged us from organizing a mass exodus to avoid triggering, as they said, ‘a crisis of confidence.’”
+And part of it was because the Afghan government and its supporters discouraged us from organizing a mass exodus to avoid triggering, as they said, ‘a crisis of confidence.’ ”

 On Tuesday, the Pentagon said it planned to evacuate 5,000 to 9,000 people per day starting within the next 24 hours.
 More than 24 hours later, the Pentagon announced that it had evacuated roughly 2,000 people — including American citizens — over the past day and that it expected to evacuate a similar number on Thursday, 12 days before the Aug.
 31 withdrawal deadline.